Edgar-Donk/tkinter.ttk.style/README.md

 corners could be antialiased by drawing the image at a larger size, say nine times as large, then we reduce the image size while applying a resampling filter.
 The colour has been intensified by leaching some colour from the borders but mainly because we are compressing arcs into a pixel or two.
 Unfortunately the arrow has no such aids.
-If you look at the lines image above, notice the two right hand lines, one was drawn ascending the other descending - see how the line follows a slightly different path.
-We can use a bresenham algorithm to predict the correct path, most examples strictly follow one path whichever way they are drawn, the one I managed to find changes with direction but in the opposite manner to PIL.
+If you look at the lines image above, notice the two right hand lines, green one was drawn ascending the red one descending - see how the line follows a slightly different path.
+We can use a bresenham algorithm to predict the correct path, most examples strictly follow only one path whichever way they are drawn, the script
+I managed to find changes with direction but in the opposite manner to PIL.

   ### 08.2 Drawing with PIL(Pillow)
-We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's try using PIL only since the drawing is not too complicated requiring some of the more sophisticated tools from canvas.
+We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's only try using PIL since the drawing is not too complicated requiring some of the more sophisticated methods from canvas.

 If you have never drawn with PIL or require a refresher the following few paragraph should help.
 PIL has several modules, the two we will require are Image and ImageDraw.
 Image deals with the file whereas ImageDraw gives us the ability to create lines, arcs and